wp-plugins/wp-conditional-captcha/readme.txt

 Akismet is great at detecting spam, but if you get lots of it then it means trawling through the spam queue in case there are any false positives.

-This plugin provides a CAPTCHA complement to Akismet.
-If Akismet identifies a comment as spam, it will ask the commenter to complete a simple CAPTCHA.
-If they fail, then the comment will be automatically discarded or trashed (and won't clutter up your spam queue).
-If they pass, it will be allowed into the spam queue.
+This plugin provides a CAPTCHA complement to Akismet:

+* If Akismet identifies a comment as spam, it will ask the commenter to complete a simple CAPTCHA.
+* If they fail, then the comment will be automatically discarded or trashed (and won't clutter up your spam queue).
+* If they pass, it will be allowed into the spam queue.
 That way the spam queue will contain only the most likely false positives, making it much easier to find them.

-Meanwhile, genuine commenters (i.e., those not flagged by Akismet) will be able to comment on your blog hassle-free.
+* Meanwhile, genuine commenters (i.e., those not flagged by Akismet) will be able to comment on your blog hassle-free.

 The default CAPTCHA is a simple text-based test.
 There is also the option to use [reCAPTCHA](http://recaptcha.net) if you want something more robust (note: this requires getting a free API key).
 You can also style the CAPTCHA page to fit with your own Wordpress theme.